-It should be noted that the dividend may only be franked in the same circumstances that CGT roll-over relief applies in relation to marriage breakdowns - see paragraph 2.1.2.
+It should be noted that the dividend may only be franked in the same circumstances that CGT rollover relief applies in relation to marriage breakdowns - see paragraph 2.1.2.

-2.5 Goods and Services Tax (GST) consequences on asset transfer
+2.5 Goods and Services Tax (GST)

 There is no general relief from GST on transactions that are entered into as a consequence of marriage or relationship breakdown.